Tuesday, May 8, 2018

 Dixie sat quietly at the table drinking her coffee.
 She asked Harrell questions about the previous evening.
 The more she heard, the more she regretted her petulance.
 Finally she stood up.
 "I am going to make my apologies to everyone I inconvenienced and beg forgiveness from Kathleen and Jeb."

 Later Sunday morning Bunny and Mike talked about the practical side of marriage.
 No doubt they would live at Ivy Lane.
 Mike would either put his house on the market or let Wade lease it.
 Bunny asked Mike, "Why are you working as a Deputy Sheriff, with your education and family money?"
-She paused waiting for his answer then spurted out, "Wait, if you grew up in Mobile why were you in high school here?"
+She paused waiting for his answer then spurted out, "Wait, if you grew up in Mobile why weren't you in high school here?"

 "When my parents died, Pops took me in.
 I did not want to go back to boarding school - ever.
 We talked about it.
 We comprised and I agreed to attend The Jackson School.
 It was a boarding school, but close enough I could home every weekend.
 That lasted a few years before I insisted on going to a regular day school.
 Pops didn't want me anywhere near Mobile.
 The Chateau was close enough to Gallagher for me to attend a school in that district."